 Best trade all 29 teams can offer the Celtics for Kyrie Irving

-There is still a slither of a chance another team may claim the services of the All-Star point guard, especially with the emergence of Jaylen Brown and Marcus Smart.
-Let’s take a look at what each team can offer Boston in a trade, ordered from worst to best.
+There is still a sliver of a chance another team may claim the services of the All-Star point guard, especially with the emergence of Jaylen Brown and Marcus Smart.
+Let’s take a look at what each of the 29 other teams can offer Boston in a trade, ordered from worst to best.

 Additional Asset from Celtics: Aron Baynes

 With LeBron gone, it’s funny to imagine Irving on the team who drafted him.

 With Irving and Love, Cleveland would be a good enough team to make the playoffs in the Eastern Conference, but there’s just no way he’s going back.

 The Cavs could offer a serviceable package centering around Sexton and some other pieces, but don’t hold your breath Cleveland fans.
 There’s a higher likelihood of the Cavaliers winning another championship without LeBron (currently 5oo-to-1) than Kyrie going back to Cleveland.